Joeclinton1/Skribbl-Bot/README.md

 <li>Setting menu allows easy customization of bot's settings</li>
 <li>Store multiple seting profiles, so that you can easily swap between different monitors, without having to change any settings</li>
 </ul>

+<h2>Installation</h2>
+To run the Skribbl-bot simply download the repository to a location on your computer and run main.py.
+You will also need to install the Google-images-Download module available <a href='https://github.com/Joeclinton1/google-images-download'>here</a>.